SECFORCE/droidground/README.md

 1. **Hidden Activity**: Find and launch an unexposed activity to see the flag (player's app contains a dummy flag).
 2. **RCE**: The app is vulnerable to RCE and the flag is stored on the device.
 3. **Frida Instrumentation**: Overload a method and extract the flag from private memory using a script.

+## ⚙️ Usage

+A couple of sample _Docker Compose_ files are provided in the [docker](./docker) folder.
+They are a good starting point, but they also require some work on your end (like setting up the env variables and the init folder with the `setup.sh` and `reset.sh` scripts).

+On boot _DroidGround_ does the following:

+1. Set up the connection with `adb`
+2. Run the `setup.sh` in the folder specified by `DG_INIT_SCRIPTS_FOLDER` if present.
+This script can be used to install the target app and do everything else that's needed to init the CTF (e.g. placing the flag in a known location)
+3. (if _Frida_ is enabled) Download the correct `frida-server` based on the version installed and the architecture of the device and start it
+4. Run the target app (the one specified through `DG_APP_PACKAGE_NAME`).
+If the app is not installed _DroidGround_ will exit.
+5. Setup the _REST APIs_, the _WebSocket_ servers and the display streaming

+## 💡 Tips

+Here are some suggestions for setting up your Android CTF:

+- Be careful when enabling **Frida Full Mode**, the player will have complete control over the device (that's why we made the **Frida Jail Mode** as detailed in [Frida Library](./library)).
+- Be careful when enabling the **Terminal**, the player will have complete control over the device.
+- Be careful when enabling the **Shutdown** feature.
+- If you plan to make the flag directly visible in the UI you may want to find a way to spawn different instances (one for each team/player)

 ## 🛠 Development